Mkk1313/recipe-rating-inference-and-prediction/README.md

 <iframe src="assets/fig3_french_vs_nonfrench.html" width=800 height=600 frameBorder=0></iframe>

 This box plot compares the rating distributions of French and non-French recipes.
-Interestingly, both groups show similar median ratings (around 4.75), with French recipes showing slightly less variance.
-However, the similar distributions suggest that French recipes do not have substantially higher ratings overall—though this doesn't account for ingredient similarity, which is addressed in our hypothesis test.
+Both groups show **similar median ratings (around 5.0)**, with French recipes showing similar variance.
+The similar distributions suggest that French recipes do not have substantially higher ratings overall—though this doesn't account for ingredient similarity, which is addressed in our hypothesis test.

 <iframe src="assets/fig4_time_vs_rating.html" width=800 height=600 frameBorder=0></iframe>

-This scatter plot shows a weak relationship between cooking time and rating.
+This scatter plot shows a **weak relationship** between cooking time and rating.
 Most highly-rated recipes (4.5-5.0) exist across the entire spectrum of cooking times, suggesting that users value recipes equally whether they're quick or time-intensive.
-There's a slight concentration of highly-rated recipes in the 30-60 minute range, possibly representing a "sweet spot" for home cooking.

 ---